Outside Bets

 1Outside Bets

-Outside bets are placed in the boxes positioned outside the number grid.
-Each outside betting area is labeled accordingly.
-What is common between the different types of outside bets is that they cover a broad category of numbers – either 12 or 18.
-Being low-risk bets, the probability of winning an outside bet is high but the payout is low.
+Outside bets are placed in the boxes located outside the number grid.
+Each outside betting area is clearly labeled.
+All types of outside bets have one thing in common – they cover a broad range of numbers, either 12 or 18.
+Because they are low-risk wagers, the probability of winning is high, but the payout is low.

 2Odds of Outside Bets

-Odds represent the ratio between all possible ways to win and all possible ways to lose.
-As we already mentioned above, outside bets cover either 12 or 18 numbers depending on the bet type you go for.
-If you play a single-zero roulette variation, the wheel has a total of 37 pockets.
+Odds express the ratio between all possible ways to win and all possible ways to lose.
+As already mentioned, outside bets cover either 12 or 18 numbers, depending on the wager you choose.
+If you play a single-zero roulette variant, the wheel contains 37 pockets.

-Let us assume that you place an outside bet that covers 12 numbers.
-In this case, you have 12 ways to win and 25 ways to lose.
-Hence, the true odds of winning an outside bet that covers 12 numbers are 12/25.
-Provided that you play double-zero roulette, the wheel has 38 pockets, reducing the odds of success to 12/26.
+Suppose you place an outside bet that covers 12 numbers.
+In that case, you have 12 ways to win and 25 ways to lose.
+Therefore, the true odds of winning an outside bet covering 12 numbers are 12/25.
+If you play double-zero roulette, the wheel has 38 pockets, which reduces the odds of success to 12/26.

-Roulette enthusiasts can apply the same method to calculate the odds of winning outside bets that cover 18 numbers.
+You can use the same approach to calculate the odds of winning outside bets that cover 18 numbers.
 On a single-zero roulette table, the odds of winning an outside bet are 18/19.
-Assuming that you join a roulette table that uses a double-zero wheel, the odds of success are 18/20.
+If you play on a double-zero wheel, the odds of success become 18/20.

 3Probabilities of Outside Bets